kerstinlovisa/ttalps_MC_production/README.md

 #### Setting ALP decay and lifetime: ####

-Note this is still WORK-IN-PROGRESS.

-The ALP decay and lifetime is set by pythia in Step 1 in `GridpackToMiniAOD/Hadronizers/run_GEN_ttalp_noCopy.py`.
+The ALP decay channels and width are set when producing the gridpacks in ttAlp_param_card.dat, but it's also set for pythia in Step 1 in `GridpackToMiniAOD/Hadronizers/run_GEN_ttalp_noCopy.py`.
 Here the decay channel is now set to only ALP to muon-antimuon pair 100%.

 The lifetime is set by the decay width, such that `run_GEN_ttalp_noCopy.py` takes ctau [mm] as input, use it to calculate the decay width and sets the decay width which directly also updates pythias value of tau0 [mm/c].

-TODO: double check conversion of ctau to gamma to tau0.
+The functionality of setting default ctau might not be working, this needs to be checked!